girisagar/decoration-nepali-letters/README.md

 # pasniletters
 I have added the Devnagari Pasni letters.
+Just added Dahi Chiura Devnagari letters.
 Anyone can download and use it.